volivers/moma-dashboard/README.md

 To make this mighty plan happen, they need a system where they can create and organize tasks, while tracking their progress as well as all the data of the artworks to be replaced.

-The goal of this project was to design and build an interface displaying the team's tasks, data and timeline in a single overview.
+The goal of this project was to design and build a single interface displaying the team's tasks, data and timeline.

 ## Live version